Pediatric Neurological Conditions we Treat

 Syringomyelia is a rare chronic condition where fluid accumulates (syrinx) within the spinal cord.
 The most common cause of syringomyelia is Chiari malformation.
 Other conditions that may cause syringomyelia include spinal cord tumors, tethered spinal cord or shunt malfunction.

-Tuberous sclerosis is a rare genetic disease, often diagnosed during infancy or childhood, that causes benign tumors to grow in many parts of the body, including the brain, heart, kidneys, lungs and skin.
+Tuberous sclerosis is a rare genetic disease, often diagnosed during infancy or childhood, that causes non-cancerous tumors to grow in many parts of the body, including the brain, heart, kidneys, lungs and skin.